Every term used across Soomario products, explained in plain English.

 - Stop-Loss (SL)

 - A predetermined price level at which a losing position is automatically closed to limit further loss.
-Every Soomario leveraged strategy uses stop-losses on every position.
+Every Soomario leveraged strategy uses stop-losses placed directly on the exchange — so they fire whether the strategy bot is online or not.

 - Supertrend

-- A trend-following indicator that calculates a dynamic support/resistance level based on ATR (Average True Range).
-Used by Max Pain strategies as a macro directional filter — confirming the larger trend before entering trades.
+- A trend-following indicator that calculates a dynamic support/resistance level based on ATR.
+When price closes above the Supertrend line, the trend is bullish; below, bearish.
+Used across Soomario strategies as a trend-direction filter — confirming the larger trend before acting on shorter-term signals.

 - Trailing Stop

 - A stop-loss that moves in the direction of profit.
-As price moves in your favor, the stop follows at a fixed distance.
-Locks in profits while allowing the trade to continue running.
-Used by Contrarian (+4% activation, 2.5% trail).
+As price moves in your favour, the stop follows at a fixed distance, locking in unrealised gains.
+If price reverses, the trail acts as the exit trigger.
+Trailing stops let profitable trades continue running while protecting accumulated profit.

 - Vault (Hyperliquid)

-- A smart contract on Hyperliquid where multiple depositors pool USDC and a vault leader executes trades.
+- A smart contract on Hyperliquid where multiple depositors pool USDC and a vault leader executes trades on the pooled equity.
 Depositors share gains/losses proportionally.
-The leader takes a profit share on gains only.
-See: How Vaults Work
+The leader takes a profit share on net gains only.
+See: How Vaults Work.

 - Win Rate

-- The percentage of trades that are profitable.
+- The percentage of trades that close profitably.
 A 75% win rate means 3 out of 4 trades make money.
 Win rate alone doesn't determine profitability — you also need to consider the average win size vs average loss size (see: Profit Factor).
+High-win-rate strategies and low-win-rate strategies can both be profitable; they just have different shapes.

 - Z-Score

 - A statistical measure of how many standard deviations a value is from its mean.
-A volume z-score of 3.0 means current volume is 3 standard deviations above the historical average — an extreme reading suggesting unusual market activity (like capitulation selling).
+A volume z-score of 3.0 means current volume is 3 standard deviations above the historical average — an extreme reading suggesting unusual market activity.
+Used across Soomario strategies as an anomaly detector for volume, price excursion, or other distributional signals.